-Allowed Amount (also see Eligible Service Expense) is the maximum amount we will pay, including any applicable Member Cost Sharing responsibility, for a Covered Service received from either a Network or Non-Network Provider.
+Allowed Amount (also see Eligible Expense) means the maximum amount we will pay, including any applicable Member Cost Sharing responsibility, for a Covered Service received from either a Network or Non-Network Provider.
 When a Covered Service is received from a Network Provider, the Allowed Amount is the amount the Provider agreed to accept from us as payment in full for that particular service.
 In all cases, the Allowed Amount includes any Cost Sharing owed by the Member (e.g., Deductible, Coinsurance and Copayment).

-Please note, if you receive services from a Non-Network Provider, you may be responsible for the difference between the amount the Provider charges for the service (Billed Amount) and the Allowed Amount.
+Note: If you receive services from a Non-Network Provider, you may be responsible for the difference between the amount the Provider charges for the service (Billed Amount) and the Allowed Amount.
 This is known as Balance Billing - see Balance Billing and Non-Network Provider definitions for additional information.

-Ambetter Telehealth means provision of health care services provided to you by using telecommunications technology granting unlimited access to Network Providers for non-Emergency Services.
+Ambetter Telehealth means provision of health care services provided to you by using telecommunications technology (audio/video and audio only) granting unlimited access to Network Providers for non-emergency services.

-Ambulatory Services means healthcare services delivered at a Provider's office, clinic, medical center or Ambulatory Surgery Center in which the patient's stay is not longer than 24 hours.
+Ambulatory Services means health care services delivered at a Provider's office, clinic, medical center or Ambulatory Surgery Center in which the patient's stay is not longer than 24 hours.